 Many new business models have taken shape in past one decade, specifically after the advent of ecommerce platforms like Magento, Shopify, YoKart that made launch of startups easier.

 Presently we have plentiful options from proprietorship to partnerships to LLP (limited liability partnership), and few unconventional models such as network models, multilevel marketing, pyramid schemes and such.
-Among all top models of 21st century, an innovative business model- a model that gave the idea of “how to do business” and “how much investment one needs” the much-needed make over, has become a bit more popular.
+Among all top models of 21st century, an innovative business model- a model that gave the idea of “how to do business” and “how much investment one needs” the much-needed makeover, has become a bit more popular.

-The idea evolved few years ago was to keep the capital assets less in comparison to the operations.
+The idea evolved a few years ago was to keep the capital assets less in comparison to the operations.
 This meant the costs of investment and running the business would be less, while the revenue and profits were assumed to be proportionally on a higher scale.
-Let’s know how this works in real world.
+Let’s know how this works in the real world.

-To understand the concept of asset-light business model, you have to forget the traditional business models first.
+To understand the concept of the asset-light business model, you have to forget the traditional business models first.

 Suppose a person wants to start a business and needs land to build an office for it.
-Instead of paying a hefty amount of money to purchase the land, the business owner makes an agreement with the land owner, sharing a certain percentage of profit.
+Instead of paying a hefty amount of money to purchase the land, the business owner makes an agreement with the landowner, sharing a certain percentage of profit.
 This is it.

-Asset-light business model is also known as the capital-light business model, as it doesn’t require a lot of money to put a venture into action.
+The asset-light business model is also known as the capital-light business model, as it doesn’t require a lot of money to put a venture into action.

 Be it the manpower, the infrastructure, R&D or even the network; instead of spending tons of money to “own” all, you pay a certain amount of capital to get things done and share the profit.

-Of course it does.
-And that’s because shared economy is the backbone of asset light business model.
+Of course, it does.
+And that’s because shared economy is the backbone of asset-light business model.
 How else would an entrepreneur expect to move ahead on the success path faster?

-Airbnb lets you book an accommodation using their website/app, pay as you want and you can stay at the place for a pre-decided duration.
+Airbnb lets you book accommodation using their website/app, pay as you want and you can stay at the place for a pre-decided duration.
 In the end, Airbnb gets a certain percentage of the amount, and all users (buyers, sellers who use this platform) constitute a marketplace.
 Airbnb wouldn’t have been such a success in the given short time had they planned on building or buying hotels.
-They are tying up with people, and enjoying the revenues.
+They are tying up with people and enjoying the revenues.

 Formerly known as Spinlister, this interesting venture is exclusively meant for people who want to rent a bicycle.

 Lyft is not a taxi booking service like Uber.
-Rather, it’s a ride sharing service.
+Rather, it’s a ride-sharing service.
 The service providers are not drivers, but regular people who just happen to have the same destination as that of the seeker.
-Or maybe the seeker’s destination is on the way of the car owner’s.
+Or maybe the seeker’s destination is on the way of the car owners.